-- "Public Information" shall mean the content of "public records" as defined in the California Public Records Act, whether provided in documentary form or in oral communication. - 2.
+- 1. "Public Information" shall mean the content of "public records" as defined in the California Public Records Act, whether provided in documentary form or in oral communication. - 2.
 Release of Documentary Public Information. - a.
-Release of documentary public information, whether for inspection of the original or by providing a copy, shall be governed by the California Public Records Act, which shall prevail in the event of conflict with this Policy in any particulars not addressed by this Policy. - b.
-Inspection and copying of documentary public information stored in electronic form shall be made available to the person requesting the information in any form requested which is available to the policy body, its members, or employees, including portable drive, printout, or FTP data accessdisk, tape, printout or monitor at a charge no greater than the cost of the media on which it is duplicated, plus the direct costs of equipment, supplies, and labor costs associated with duplicating the electronic file which is requested.
+Release of documentary public information, whether for inspection of the original or by providing a copy, shall be governed by the California Public Records Act, which shall prevail in the event of conflict with this Policy. - b.
+Inspection and copying of documentary public information stored in electronic form shall be made available to the person requesting the information in any form requested which is available to the policy body, its members, or employees, including portable drive, printout, or FTP data access at a charge no greater than the cost of the media on which it is duplicated, plus the direct costs of equipment, supplies, and labor costs associated with duplicating the electronic file which is requested.
 Inspection of documentary public information on a computer monitor need not be allowed where the information sought is intertwined with information not subject to disclosure under the California Public Records Act and this Policy.
 Nothing in this section shall require the policy body to program or reprogram a computer to respond to a request for information or to release information where the release of that information would violate a licensing agreement or copyright law. - 3.
 Release of Oral Public Information.